-If you're well trained, your body is able to create and clear out the lactate at the same rate whilst you're running steadily.
+If you're well trained, your body is able to create and clear out the lactate at the same rate whilst you're running.
 During these runs, you will not reach your lactate threshold.
-However, if you up the pace and start to run fast, you will get closer to this threshold and eventually above it.
+However, if you up the pace and start to run faster, you will get closer to this threshold and eventually above it.

 The most accurate way to calculate your threshold is by doing a laboratory test, however this is not a convenient or practical option for most people.
 Other options include: